ni/nimble/packages/nimble-tokens/CONTRIBUTING.md

 | `cog`                  | `system-configuration` |
 | `arrow-left-from-line` | `logout`               |

 Add all appropriate metaphors and synonyms to the `icon-metadata.ts` file, so clients can quickly find icons in Storybook.
-You can find ideas for synonyms in the [FontAwesome metadata](https://github.com/FortAwesome/Font-Awesome/blob/master/metadata/icons.yml).
+You can find ideas for synonyms in the [Font Awesome metadata](https://github.com/FortAwesome/Font-Awesome/blob/master/metadata/icons.yml).

 ### Extract icons from Adobe Illustrator